-Hair Neat and preferably no longer than to the collar

-Jewelry

-Earrings Small, pierced, inconspicuous, non-dangling earrings are acceptable

-Watch A watch with a second hand is necessary

-Other Wedding bands are acceptable

-Makeup Lightly worn facial makeup is acceptable

-Nails No artificial nails.
-Nails not to exceed 1⁄4 inch in length

-Clear nail polish is acceptable

-Facial Hair Facial hair should be maintained as neat & trimmed at all times

-Body Art/ No body art may be exposed.
-Piercing should be limited to one stud per ear

-Piercings

-Name Pin Must be worn as part of the uniform

-Shoes Comfortable, white, and flat

-Stockings/ Plain white, to be worn consistent with the requirements of the assigned clinical

-Socks clinical agency
+Hair Neat and preferably no longer than to the collar Jewelry Earrings Watch Small, pierced, inconspicuous, non-dangling earrings are acceptable A watch with a second hand is necessary Other Wedding bands are acceptable Makeup Lightly worn facial makeup is acceptable Nails No artificial nails.
+Nails not to exceed 1 / 4 inch in length Clear nail polish is acceptable Facial Hair Facial hair should be maintained as neat & trimmed at all times Body Art/ Piercings No body art may be exposed.
+Piercing should be limited to one stud per ear Name Pin Must be worn as part of the uniform Shoes Leather or impenetrable professional shoes; no open back/open toe clogs.
+Shoes should be clean and in good repair.
+Stockings/ Socks Plain white, to be worn consistent with the requirements of the assigned clinical agency.
 DISCLAIMER